Financing Available! We have financing options available for your next project. Learn more →

 Concrete Footers in Mascot TN

-Why So Many Homeowners Choose Anchored Construction
+Reasons Homeowners Choose Anchored Construction

-Creating a lasting outdoor space requires clear communication and strong local experience.
-Anchored Construction relies on East Tennessee roots and decades of field work built under founder Travis Bullington.
+Building a well-made outdoor space takes clear communication and reliable local experience.
+Anchored Construction is backed by East Tennessee roots and decades of field work led by founder Travis Bullington.

-Knoxville roots, skilled craftsmanship, and a deep passion for East Tennessee living
+Knoxville roots, craftsmanship, and a passion for East Tennessee living

 Local expertise influences the material selection and installation methods needed to perform well through seasonal weather.
 The company selects concrete pavers, clay brick, and natural stone, including flagstone, so each project fits the home’s exterior.

-Experienced team for patios, walkways, driveways, and poolside living spaces
+Experienced team for patios, walkways, driveways, and outdoor poolside living spaces

 The team pays close attention to clean lines, tight joints, and smooth transitions, helping prevent unexpected issues on flat yards, sloped areas, and tight-access sites.